AI-Generated Sales Content: The Quality Problem No One's Talking About

 Give to AI (the 80% that’s mechanical):

-• First drafts of blog posts, guides, and documentation — with the expectation of significant human editing
+• First drafts of blog posts, guides, and documentation.
+But expect to rewrite 30-50% of it.

-• SEO optimization — suggest title variations, meta descriptions, and related keywords
+• SEO optimization: suggest title variations, meta descriptions, related keywords

 Keep for humans (the 20% that’s persuasive):